-As part of the pro-active approach to power quality management, Evoenergy participates in the Power Quality national survey managed by the University of Wollongong.
+As part of our proactive approach to power quality management, Evoenergy participates in the Power Quality national survey managed by the University of Wollongong.
 The survey allows Evoenergy to monitor power quality compliance within the network as well as relative performance against other Australian utilities.

-The recent annual reports indicate a positive trend in overall material improvement in Evoenergy voltage regulation performance with lower number of incidents outside the envelope.
+Network compliance is measured on the performance of 95% of sites analysed.
+Based on this criterion, the recent annual report indicated that Evoenergy network is compliant for all disturbances.
+Additionally, there was a positive trend in overall material improvement in Evoenergy voltage regulation performance with lower number of incidents outside the envelope.